PIRLS 2026 Data Services

 Description

-PIRLS will continue to include a variety of stories and articles that children will read and answer questions about, using computers or tablets.
+PIRLS will continue to include a variety of stories and articles that children will read and answer questions about, administered using computers.
 Building on the success of PIRLS 2021 it will include some online reading tasks that are designed to see how well students read, interpret and critique information in an online environment that looks and feels like the internet.

-Because of the scale of the development work, Southern Hemisphere countries will now assess in the same calendar year as Northern Hemisphere countries and this means that for the first time since 2001 New Zealand will run PIRLS in the same calendar year as Northern Hemisphere countries.
+Because of the scale of the development work, Southern Hemisphere countries will now assess in the same calendar year as Northern Hemisphere countries.
+This means that for the first time since 2001, New Zealand will run PIRLS in the same calendar year as Northern Hemisphere countries.
 All countries implement PIRLS towards the end of school year.

 Read about PIRLS 2026.